upnorth/ScoreBoard/README.md

 But for more official use-cases they could also be pre-set enums of known teams around the world, which lowers the risk of misspelling free-text strings and similar issues.

+#### Scores can't be lowered in a match

+This one is a little tricky.
+Goals can sometimes be deemed invalid due to offside and similar.
+That might require corrections in scoreboards.
+But this is not a regular event in a match.
+That is each team being able to score one goal each at a time.
+Being able to correct scores is not described in the task either, so I have opted to block this in the code.

 #### Summary returned as List of MatchSummary objects

 Since the requirements state that the solution is supposed to be a simple library but the summary is a bit ambiguously